 Other reports indicate Joan had been ill and attended the show while under the influence of antibiotics.

-Joan is a guest speaker at the Sales Executives Club's Valentines Day luncheon at the New York Hilton .
+Joan is a guest speaker for the club's Valentines Day luncheon at the New York Hilton .
 The luncheon begins at 12:25 PM in the

-April: Joan places her "Fifth Avenue" apartment at 2 East 70th Street for sale.
+April: Joan places her "Fifth Avenue" apartment at 2 East 70th Street up for sale.

 During the interview, Joan explains she had recently broke one ankle and badly sprained the other, and it's possible she was on strong pain medications at the time.